 Over the past few decades, it has become clear that intracellular organelles communicate with each other in order to meet the cell's physiological needs.
 This type of communication is mediated by sites of close proximity between organelles, known as 'organelle contact sites'.
 These sites are extremely dynamic and vary depending on metabolic conditions, stimuli, mitochondrial DNA (mtDNA) and pathological conditions.
-Marta is particularly interested in understanding the mechanisms by which cells maintain a certain distance between organelles, either by tethering or spacing biological membranes.
+Our lab is particularly interested in understanding the mechanisms by which cells maintain a certain distance between organelles, either by tethering or spacing biological membranes.

 To know more on contact sites: